The US military secretly weaponized the weather over Vietnam

 Why it resonates

-On the central claim — that the US military secretly seeded clouds over Southeast Asia from 1967 to 1972 to weaponize the monsoon, and denied it before admitting it — the verdict is Substantiated.
+On the central claim (that the US military secretly seeded clouds over Southeast Asia from 1967 to 1972 to weaponize the monsoon, and denied it before admitting it), the rating is Proven.
 Operation Popeye is confirmed by the government's own closed-door testimony, corroborated by contemporaneous reporting from Jack Anderson and Seymour Hersh, and memorialized in the public record of the Pell subcommittee.

 Point by point